nextgis/docs_ngcom/source/ngqgis_connect.rst

 Updating styles
 ---------------

-* Add layer to NextGIS QGIS via Connect
+* Add layer to QGIS via Connect
 * Change the style of the layer (color, line width, etc.)
 * Next select **Import/Update style**, highlighting the **style** of the desired resource in the right pane